Family Medical Leave (FMLA)

 - Your supervisor will be notified of your request.

-- Human Resources will evaluate your request and notify you if you are eligible for FMLA.
+- Human Resources will evaluate your request and notify you if you are eligible for Family Medical Leave.

-required to provide recertification at thirty day intervals during the FMLA
+- You may be required to provide recertification at thirty day intervals during the Family Medical Leave period

-- If eligible, you will be sent a 'Designation Letter' approving your time away work under FMLA.
+- If eligible, you will be sent a 'Designation Letter' approving your time away work under Family Medical Leave.

 - If not eligible, you will be sent a denial letter indicating the reason for denial.

-- If the information is not sufficient to determine if you are eligible for FMLA, you will be sent a notice requesting additional information or clarification of the information submitted, along with a deadline for submitting the requested information.
+- If the information is not sufficient to determine if you are eligible for Family Medical Leave, you will be sent a notice requesting additional information or clarification of the information submitted, along with a deadline for submitting the requested information.

 Paid vs unpaid status